apsaint/Minishell/README.md

 		* Function del env var (DONE)
 		* Function env (DONE)
 	- Readapt main function: use execute_switch (DONE)
-	- Norme the functions already done (TODO)
+	- Norme the functions already done (IN PROGRESS)
-	- Review gnl function (TODO)
+	- Review gnl function (IN PROGRESS)

 # DAY 05 #
 	- Finish all todo and in progress post above (IN PROGRESS)